Our team of authors provides you with practical insights on the topics of quality management, management systems and process management.

 Eleonora Blem

 Why am I so passionate about management systems and quality?
-After studying engineering and spending time in strategic management at BMW, I completed my doctorate in the field of quality management at RWTH Aachen.
-There I developed the principle of interactive management systems and founded Modell Aachen GmbH in 2009.
-As their managing director, I would like to actively shape the future of management systems: My goal is to fundamentally improve cooperation between people!
-And I have already succeeded in doing this successfully in over 800 companies.
+After studying engineering and gaining experience in strategic management at BMW, I earned my doctorate in quality management at RWTH Aachen.
+There, I developed the principle of interactive management systems — and in 2009, I founded Modell Aachen GmbH.
+As managing director, my mission is to actively shape the future of management systems.
+My goal: to fundamentally improve how people collaborate.
+And I’ve already helped over 1.600 companies do just that.

 Dr. Carsten Behrens